 We recommend booking private shuttles instead of shared.
 Private is more comfortable and more flexible.

 If you book shuttles, then you will need to book tours that include round trip transportation or taxi around.
-For that reason, we recommend to choose hotels that are more central and are not far from the main town.
+For that reason, we recommend to choose hotels that are not far from the main town.

-- Private shuttles pros: They pick you up directly at the airport, pick up anytime you want, allow you stop for food, bathroom breaks, can pick up and drop off at vacation rentals and the driver’s usually speak basic to intermediate English so you can talk to them and ask them questions.
-You will have the entire vehicle to yourself so you can bring as much luggage you like and spread out in the car.
+- Private shuttles pros: They pick you up directly at the airport anytime you want, allow you stop for food, bathroom breaks, can pick up and drop off at vacation rentals and the driver’s usually speak basic to intermediate English.
+You will have the entire vehicle to yourself so you can spread out in the car.
 Additionally, private shuttles will bring baby and booster seats.

-- My recommendation is to ask them for a photo of the child seats they have as well, because some companies have the seats without locking seat belts or clips.
+- Ask them for a photo of the child seats they have because some companies have the seats without locking seat belts or clips.

-- Price for private shuttles: Usually around $180-200 USD for common routes like San Jose to La Fortuna, San Jose to Manuel Antonio.
+- Price for private shuttles: Usually around $180-220 USD for common routes like San Jose to La Fortuna, San Jose to Manuel Antonio for 1-4 people.

 Read more about shuttles in Costa Rica here.